What’s in store for the ecommerce experience in 2020?

 With mobile becoming increasingly popular for online shopping, mobile-native tech companies are looking to get a slice of the ecommerce pie.
 Currently, there are 1 in 4 business owners selling through Facebook and 30% of shoppers say they would make purchases directly through social media platforms.
 87% already believe social media helps them making buying decisions.
 Buying in-app seems like a logical next step.

 Social commerce is pushing the boundaries and expanding how online shopping works.
 Snapchat will launch its first shoppable fashion show on the platform, focusing on streetwear collaborations with celebrities and designers, where users can buy directly on the platform.
 Tiktok has also begun adding shopping ads to its platform while integrating its creators along the way.
+Consumers are even able to shop online in groups using video calling platforms, such as Zoom or WhatsApp.

 However, the biggest standout in social commerce has been Instagram’s new Checkout feature.
 Launched a year ago working alongside 20 brands like Adidas and H&M, the feature has expanded to include new retailers, most recently big-name beauty brand Sephora.